sashafklein/silence/README.md

 # React Silence

-Exports a set of utils for silencing console output in a variety of contexts, including React components.
+A lightweight set of utils for silencing console output in a variety of contexts, including React components.

 - [silence](#silence)
 - [unsilence](#unsilence)